anhtien228/web-based-ai/README.md

 #### 3. Deployment

-The web application was implemented by Flask.
-The repository main branch consists the work used in the development stage.
-For the deployment code, please refer to `deployment` branch as it has some differences in the paths inside the HTML files compared to that of local deployment.
+The web application was implemented by Flask and the main branch consists the work used in the development/deployment stages.

 The online demo was deployed using Hugging Face Spaces - a platform offer simple way to host ML demo apps directly on our profile.